moshix/3270BBS/README.md

 5. Announce your new BBS, and Bob is your uncle. **Make sure to report your BBS here because I will link to all known 3270 BBS instances out there from this page.**

+When in doubt how to install or operate your BBS, reach out to moshix on the Forum3270 with your 3270 terminal at www.moshix.tech port 2400

 Operation of the BBS, User and Content Management
 -------------------------------------------------